BLOCC: A Framework For Staying Focused On Your To Do Checklist

 This leads us to the final C in BLOCC:

 Part of the importance of communicating your want for focus is to crush the stigma that focus is purely a solitary pursuit and that you are alone in your need for it.
 In sharing your struggle and commitment to addressing it with your colleagues, you're opening the door to a conversation (perhaps one they’ve wanted to have as well).

-Staying focused at work may start with an individual, but for it to take full effect it must grow into an essential company value.
+Staying focused at work and on your to do checklist may start with an individual, but for it to take full effect it must grow into an essential company value.
 That is made all the more difficult because of this:

 Focus isn’t part of most workplace culture discussions.
 That must change. (tweet this)